matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 this would not be possible with the current proposal since the `m.mentions` property is encrypted (and the server cannot act on it).

-Solving this problem is left to a future MSC.
+Solving this problem is left to a future MSC, such as [MSC3996](https://github.com/matrix-org/matrix-spec-proposals/pull/3996) which builds on this proposal.

 ### Pillifying `@room`